-This medieval and tudor styled princess dress is designed to fit 18 inch dolls such as American Girl®.
+This medieval and tudor styled princess dress from Fashioned by Rebecca is designed to fit 18 inch dolls such as American Girl®.
 The PDF pattern includes instructions and pattern pieces for a bodice and overskirt.
 Bring your storybook characters to life with this beautiful design!
 There are two different views to help you accomplish the style you want--whether it be a princess, Rapunzel, or a more historical look.

 Bonus: included is a hoop skirt to go under the skirt--it is meant for View A only (View B is too short) but can be adjusted to fit View B. It also works with the Fashioned By Rebecca Colonial Elegance PDF dress pattern!

 The bodice closes in the back with snaps, the skirt closes at the waistband with a snap.
 The hoop skirt has an elastic waist.

 Recommended Fabrics: lightweight fabric

 -1/4 yard lightweight fabric for bodice

 -1/3 yard lightweight bodice for skirt

 -1 yard of 1/2" lace for bottom of dress (optional)

 -1 yard 1/8" ribbon for bottom of skirt (optional)

 -12 inches 1/8" ribbon for lace-up loops (view A)